epsy/repeated_test/README.rst

 You can reuse a fixture class however many times you like.

-If you specify a test function this way, you can omit the ``_test`` method from your fixtures definition.
+If you specify a test function this way, you can set ``_test = None`` in your fixtures definition.
 However, it will not be discovered by |ut|_, so `regular test methods`_ won't be run.
+Omitting ``_test`` completely raises an error in order to prevent accidentally disabling your tests.

 .. _decorator: